2006 Florida Gators football team: Auburn

 ESPN's College GameDay was at Jordan–Hare Stadium to cover the critical SEC matchup between the number two ranked Gators and the number eleven ranked Auburn Tigers.
 Both Lee Corso and Kirk Herbstreit picked the Gators to defeat the Tigers.
 The game was broadcast on ESPN Full Circle.

 The Tigers scored early, taking the opening drive to the Gators' 5-yard-line before being forced to kick a field goal.
 The Gators responded with a field goal, their first of the season for a 3–3 tie at the end of the first quarter.
-In the second quarter, with a touchdown pass from Chris Leak to Ryan Williams the Gators took a 10–3 lead.
+In the second quarter, with a touchdown pass from Chris Leak to Dallas Baker the Gators took a 10–3 lead.
 Soon thereafter, the Gators seemingly averted danger when they stripped the ball from the Tigers at the goal line.
 One play later, however, a Jim Tartt holding penalty in the end zone forced a safety, giving Auburn the ball back and two points.
 With about 5 minutes left in the 2nd quarter Auburn kicked another field goal to make the score 10–8.
 The Gators strengthened their lead to 17–8 on a Tim Tebow run.
 Auburn kicked one additional field goal with 30 seconds in the quarter to cut the Gator lead to 17–11 at the half.

 The second half belonged entirely to the Tigers, as they shut Florida out in the half and blocked a punt for a score to take the lead by one point in the third quarter.
 The Gators threatened to take the lead midway through the fourth until a controversial Leak fumble caused by Tray Blackmon of the Tigers gave Auburn the ball.
 A late field goal put Auburn up four points with just over 30 seconds to go in the game.
 In desperation, Florida responded on the last play of the game with a failed hook and lateral play, which Auburn's defense was able to pick up and return for a score as time expired.